 Many people who remain away from the eye of the event might miss out on the impact of racism, especially in white-dominated countries.
 It might seem like something more than a mere inconvenience.
 But, the real situation is far more intense and severe.
 The recent death of George Floyd has revealed the void our society is living upon.

 The foundation inherently lies in our everyday activities and minor passing thoughts and talks.
 The mindset automatically develops with a racist approach.
 Even if you feel for the black people, your extended family members might not feel the same way.
 Moreover, you won’t always possess the power and position to protest against your kins every time.
 This mentality and practices encourage and act as the foundation of implicit and explicit racism.

 How much bloodshed and death is required to uproot this deep-rooted practice?
 We don’t know.
 But, you cannot ignore the necessity and the importance of such a revolution.
 It will establish a systematic change that will eventually create deserving equality among all social classes.

 This blog will highlight some of the basic steps to inculcate, which will help to bridge this gap.

 Identify the Uncomfortable Areas

 While addressing racism in your own family, learn to accept the simple fact that it won’t be a pleasant and smooth talk.
-You simply can’t agree for disagreeing that black lives do matter.
-Be it online or offline, never shy away from intervening and expressing your objection about white supremacy.
+You simply can’t agree or disagree that black lives do matter.
+Be it online or offline, never shy away from intervening and expressing your objection to white supremacy.
 First, establish yourself in your eyes, not only as a non-racist but as an anti-racist.

 Understand the Defensiveness

 You may not be directly involved in beating up the blacks, but you may indirectly reap the benefits this racist society offers.
 If you minutely observe, you will infer that you might be more a racist than you care to accept.
 Racism is present on a broad spectrum, and nearly all of us possess an inherent racist belief and behavior.